intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 12                      base: mid + 1 + base, sz: lsz));
 13 }
 ```

+This algorithm is incredibly similar to the software recursive
+algorithm, replacing conditionals with muxes.

 ## PLRU Hit/Invalidate

 A second algorithm needed to maintain the PLRU tree is to manage